-Adjective: An Adjective is a word that modifies a noun or noun phrase and describes its referent.
+Adjective Definition: An Adjective is a word that describes a noun or noun phrase or pronoun and provides more information.
+Basically, A adjective tells the characteristics of a noun or noun phrase or pronoun.
 Its semantic role is to change the information given by the noun.
 Adjectives are usually placed before the nouns they describe.
-In simple words, Adjectives are words that describe the qualities or states of being of nouns: enormous, doglike, silly, many etc. So we may define an Adjective is a word used with a noun to add something for its meaning.
-In English Grammar, the Adjectives have been described as a Part of Speech in various types and to understand each type of adjective in detail you must read the article further.
+In simple words, Adjectives are words that describe the qualities or states of being of nouns: enormous, doglike, silly, many etc. So we may define an Adjective is a word used with a noun to add something to its meaning.
+In English Grammar, Adjectives have been described as a Part of Speech in various types and to understand each type of adjective in detail you must read the article further.

 |1||clever||Sita is a clever girl.|